 PROPONENT: Columbia Lake Stewardship Society (CLSS)

-OBJECTIVE: The objectives and goals for the CLSS’s Water Monitoring and Environmental Education Project directly supports their vision and mission for Columbia Lake to become an example of the balance that can exist between nature and the needs of communities.
-Project objectives fall under the following areas (1) Water quality and quantity monitoring, (2) Conservation and resource protection, and (3) Education and Environmental stewardship.
+OBJECTIVES: The objectives and goals for the CLSS’s project directly supports their vision and mission for Columbia Lake to become an example of the balance that can exist between nature and the needs of communities.
+The project’s primary objective is to preserve and monitor Columbia Lake’s freshwater resources and aquatic ecosystems and will work towards fulfilling this objective by completing the following outcomes: (1) Water quality and quantity monitoring, and monitoring recreational activity on the lake, (2) Environmental stewardship and conservation activities, and (3) Education and outreach components.

 Future projects will benefit from the data that will be collected, creating efficiency and strength in relationships throughout organisations and partnerships.